Metal Search

 • Heat exchangers used in chemical processing and power generation

-• Nuclear reactor vessels and the steam generators that transfer thermal energy
+• Nuclear reactor vessels and steam generators that transfer thermal energy

 New Superalloys Compared to Remnants

-A potential exception to the incredible expense of these metals may be the use of verified remnants.
-These are pieces that are left over after other industrial processes take what they need from standardized sized plates or bar stock.
-They are, for all intents and purposes, the same as new metal but come in non-standard sizes.
-The only real difference is that the typical certifications cannot be applied, so remnant metals aren’t suitable for applications in heavily regulated industries like aerospace.
+A potential exception to the incredible expense of these superalloys may be the use of verified remnants.
+These pieces are left over after other industrial processes take what they need from standardized-sized plates or bar stock.
+They are the same as new metal but come in non-standard sizes.
+The only real difference is that the typical certifications cannot be applied, so remnant metals aren’t suitable for applications in heavily regulated industries, such as the aerospace industry.
+The solid solution strengthening in these remnants is identical to new materials, ensuring their reliability in less regulated applications.

 On the other hand, a custom superalloy drive shaft can deal with the high torque from an electric motor in a prototype piece of equipment or electric vehicle, and a custom machined manifold for corrosive fluids or gas can also be an incredible benefit.

-The use of remnant Inconel, Hastelloy, and Monel in applications where normally the costs would be far too much open up many potential benefits.
-Given that these materials have opened up incredible new options just by existing the potential of being able to obtain and use them in applications where they normally wouldn’t be used is hard to overstate.
+The use of remnant Inconel, Hastelloy, and Monel in applications where the costs would generally be far too high opens up many potential benefits.
+Given that superalloys have opened up incredible new options just by existing, the potential of obtaining and using them in applications where they normally wouldn’t be used is hard to overstate.

-Still wondering “What is a superalloy?”
-Industrial Metal Service has the answer.
-IMS is a supplier of precision sawn aluminum and other specialty metals that operates nationwide.
-We maintain a large inventory of specialty metal remnants that includes superalloys like Monel, Inconel, and Hastelloy.
-Call us at (408) 294-2334to find out what is in stock, or contact us to request a quote.
+Industrial Metal Service is a nationwide supplier of precision-sawn aluminum and other specialty metals.
+We maintain a large inventory of specialty metal remnants, including superalloys like Monel, Inconel, and Hastelloy.
+If you’re looking for superalloys, call us at (408) 294-2334 to find out what is in stock or request a quote.

 Published by IMS Team